 Most current approaches to this problem either cannot discriminate between many fibers firing simultaneously, or do not support much growth near them.
-The GTRI-Georgia Tech team approach takes advantage of natural growth processes, and at the same time could provide more precise control of artificial limbs.
+The GTRI-Georgia Tech team’s approach took advantage of natural growth processes and at the same time, could provide more precise control of artificial limbs.

 "A nerve is like a cable that consists of thousands of individual fibers called axons," Bellamkonda explained.
 "Each axon is hooked up to a different part of an organ or muscle unit or other part of the body."
 The nanofibers in the cap control where the fibers grow, "so presumably you can listen to larger numbers of individual fibers and therefore have a finer sense of the intent of that particular signal," he added.

-Once the individual nerve impulses can be isolated and their signals interpreted, they can be converted into multi-channel electrical signals.
+Once the individual nerve impulses could be isolated and their signals interpreted, they could be converted into multi-channel electrical signals.
 The signals would then be used to control a prosthetic device.

 Since nerves carry both motor and sensory information, the technique could also lead to prosthetics that provide sensory input.

-Andreasen notes that moving one's fingers, for example, involves sending the command to move, and also receiving feedback as to where the fingers are, whether or not they have come into contact with an object, whether that object is hot or cold, and so forth.
+Andreasen noted that moving one's fingers, for example, involves sending the command to move and receiving feedback about where the fingers are, whether or not they have come into contact with an object, whether that object is hot or cold, and so forth.

 "A major part of the research involves sending stimulation signals back into the peripheral nerve to give you the feeling that your fingers are really moving," he said.
 "Working with information flowing both ways through the peripheral nerves is an interesting and challenging part of the project."